-An assistive device such as a walker, cane or crutch will be required for as long as needed for safety.
-The time depends on the progress you make.
-Everybody recovers at a different rate.
+An assisting device such as a walker may be required for 6 weeks.
+This time depends on the progress you make.

-6. When can I put full weight on my new knee?
+6. When can I put full weight on my new hip?

 Usually immediately unless your doctor tells you otherwise.